tgstation/common_core/Lizards.md

-The Lizards
+# The Lizards

-Description:
+### A Basic Rundown
-Lizardpeople originally hail from Tizira, in the Rizkalon system, though throughout their century and a half in the stars prior to meeting humanity they have spread over several planets and systems.
-This outward expansion was hindered by a lack of plasma and bluespace resources in their local sector, stunting their technological advancement and therefore their development of effective FTL engines, first discovering them a mere two decades before First Contact.
+Lizardpeople originally hail from Tizira, in the Rizkalon system, though throughout their four centuries in the stars prior to meeting humanity they have spread over several planets and systems.
+This outward expansion was hindered by a lack of plasma and bluespace resources in their local sector, stunting their technological advancement and therefore their development (and rollout) of effective FTL engines, with many vessels within the navy not having been fitted with them prior to First Contact.
 Their technological level remains below that of their human rivals, aggravated by a limited transfer of ideas between the two species.

 Tizira is notably more arid than Earth, with small, shallow seas and less arable land.
 In addition, the planet has a diminished ozone layer, leading to higher-than-average levels of solar radiation reaching the planet's surface.
 As cold blooded creatures, the lizards thrive in this environment, with major cities being built close to the coastlines and smaller settlements spread across the wide drylands and deserts.